SyedMSaadBukhari/tictactoe/README.md

 Potential enhancements that could be added:

-- Smarter AI using minimax algorithm
+- Smarter AI using the minimax algorithm
 - Game statistics tracking
 - Customizable board size
 - GUI interface